lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 It's also clear what kind of UIs your organisation is working on.
 The strange mix of tech and domain terms actually helps!

-Part of the monorepo reflect the way some of your teams are split: subscription, marketing, shipping.
-Different classes of problems require their own solutions so we naturally tend to create teams around those.
-These "backend problems" are more specialised than UI ones, so it feels natural the overlap between code and team structure is more evident in that part of the code base.
+Parts of the monorepo reflect the way some of your teams are split: subscription, marketing, shipping.
+Different classes of problems require their own solutions, so we naturally tend to create teams around those.
+These "backend problems" are more specialised than the UI ones, so it feels natural that the overlap between the code and the team structure is more evident in that part of the codebase.

 Last but not least, there is a `lib` directory now.
 Your company is big enough you have your own internal libraries.
 They are clustered by programming languages to increase discoverability.

-The example I provided isn't meant to be exhaustive not general.
+The example I provided isn't meant to be either exhaustive or general.

-Of course this is not the only way you can organise a monorepo but I can use it to express some arguments that would otherwise feel too abstract.
+Of course this is not the only way you can organise a monorepo, but I can use it to express some arguments that would otherwise feel too abstract.

 My main argument is that you should organise a monorepo so that it loosely reflects the way teams are split.

-You don't want a one to one relation but you also don't want total disconnection.
-The way the monorepo structure evolved in this example is designed to stress the keyword: _loosely_.
+You don't want a one-to-one mapping but you also don't want total disconnection.
+The way the monorepo structure evolved in this example is to stress the keyword: _loosely_.

 To further stress this point, take the latest evolution of the monorepo.
 You can't really say how the "frontend" teams are organised.

-The structure I suggest works if you use different languages for each of your platform as well as if you're using something like React Native.
-In the react native scenario, you'd probably have the common code in `lib/ts`.
+The structure I suggest works if you use different languages for each of your platforms as well as if you're using something like React Native.
+In the React Native scenario, you'd probably have the common code in `lib/ts`.
 The structure is _loosely_ based on how your teams are organised.

 The subtitle of this argument is also interesting: don't make technical choices